1. Leadership Development in the Public and Nonprofit Sectors (Full Syllabus)

 2. Advanced Leadership Through Mentoring and Reflective Practice (Full Syllabus)

 The required and recommended readings are, along with the conversations, writing projects and presentations, are intended to improve your in-depth understanding of the leadership process within an organization.
-Our approach will be one that centers on issues of diversity, inclusion, and responsiveness, as well as issues of power, both effectively and less effectively used.
+Our approach will be one that centers on issues of diversity, inclusion, and responsiveness, as well as issues of power, and its application for desired outcomes.
 In addition, the material explored in this Core Course will be applicable to any discipline in the workforce (eg. Education, Health, Social Services, etc.) and in both public and nonprofit sectors.
+Of course, over time, material used evolves and changes, reflective of the participants interests, goals and needs.

 3. Funding and Financial Stability (Full Syllabus)

-The class conversations, readings, writing assignments, and presentations are intended to improve your practice as a leader.
+The class conversations, readings, writing and oral assignments, and presentations are intended to improve your practice as a leader.
 This course is constructed to improve your skills as a leader in providing financial awareness and stability to an organization.
 The knowledge of types of funding, application, sustainability and broad based strategic planning will be addressed in the context of the external financial environment.
+Both external and internal collaborations are discussed.

 4. Nonprofit Management Through a Contemporary Leadership Lens (Full Syllabus)

-The required and recommended readings, along with the conversations, writing projects and presentations, are intended to improve participants’ in-depth understanding of nonprofit leadership in a contemporary frame.
-The approach will be one that centers on nonprofits with leaders who are diverse and working to build credible and outcomes oriented agencies that are successful internally and receiving the respect of the external environmental community.
+The required and recommended readings, along with the conversations, writing and oral projects and presentations, are intended to improve participants’ in-depth understanding of nonprofit leadership in a contemporary frame.
+The approach will be one that centers on nonprofits with leaders who are diverse and working to build effective strategies and outcomes for minority-led agencies to be successful both internally and in the public domain receiving the respect of the external community in which they are seated.